Breadcrumbs

 Participatory Science Platform

-The Participatory Science Platform supports collaborative, community projects that bring together communities and science and technology to investigate locally important research questions and problems.
+The Participatory Science Platform was created to support collaborative, community projects that bring together communities, science and technology to investigate locally important research questions and problems.

 On this page

-Since 2015, we have been running the Participatory Science Platform (PSP) in three regions:
+Since 2015, the Participatory Science Platform has been running in three regions:

 - South Auckland